-The gravitational pull of the moon on the Earth is the primary cause of tides.
+The gravitational pull of the moon and the sun on the Earth’s oceans is what causes tides.

 Contents